 Though it may seem counterintuitive, cooked bones are dangerous treats for pets.
 They splinter easily and can puncture delicate gastrointestinal tissue, leading to a life-threatening condition called peritonitis that occurs when intestinal contents leak into the abdominal cavity.
 The only treatment is surgery.

 Fruit with pits

 Peaches, plums, nectarines, and other pitted fruits are dangerous on two fronts.
-Not only are the pits the perfect size to become lodged in the intestines, causing an obstruction, but pits also contain the poison cyanide.
-Don’t miss these 12 other foods that are toxic to dogs.
+Not only are the pits the perfect size to become lodged in the intestines, causing an obstruction, but pits also contain the poison cyanide, making them some of the surprising foods that are toxic to dogs.